lcchust/video-snapcut-1/README.md

 # Video-SnapCut

-Video-SnapCut is the course project for Advance in Computer Graphics, Zhejiang Unviersity.
-In this project, we have reimplemented the video object segmentation system describe in [Video SnapCut: Robust Video Object Cutout Using Localized Classifiers](http://juew.org/publication/VideoSnapCut_lr.pdf).
+This repository serves as the course project for Advance in Computer Graphics, Zhejiang Unviersity.
+In this project, we have implemented the video object segmentation system describe in [Video SnapCut: Robust Video Object Cutout Using Localized Classifiers](http://juew.org/publication/VideoSnapCut_lr.pdf).

 In this project, we have implemented all the following:
 - A complete pipeline of Video-SnapCut (Section 2-3 of the paper)